FluffyThePenguin/RSGBot_Archive/readMe.md

 TODO MongoDB
 ### Unit Testing
 #### Overview
-Our unit tests are function scoped.
-Style-wise, they're "pure"/"mockist".
-This means we mock all dependencies and verify that we pass expected arguments.
+This project's unit tests are function scoped and "pure"/"mockist".
+This means we mock all of a function's dependencies and verify that expected arguments are passed to them.
-For example, if function `doSomething` calls `Logger.log(message)`, we mock `Logger.log` and verify that it receives the expected message.
+For example, if we are testing function `doSomething()` and it calls `Logger.log(message)`, we mock `Logger.log` and verify that it receives the expected message.

 Why pure unit tests?

-- This project is heavily dependent on remote APIs.
-We must mock dependencies that call remote APIs to avoid onerous setup (maintaining API keys etc) and susceptibility to intermittent network issues.
+- This project depends heavily on remote APIs.
+By mocking dependencies that call remote APIs we avoid onerous setup (maintaining API keys etc) and susceptibility to intermittent network issues.
 - Dependencies that don't call remote APIs may do so down the line.
 E.g. `Logger.log` only writes to console for now, eventually it might push info to a remote logging service.
 - It may not always be clear to contributors whether a dependency calls remote APIs.
 - Mocking all dependencies means unit tests do not touch logic in other classes.
-This eliminates the question of whether it is logic in the function under test or a dependency that is broken, making it eaier to pinpoint the root cause of a failure.
-The clear delineation of unit test boundaries is especially useful for us since this project is open source - contributors typically aren't going to be familiar with every aspect of the project.
+This clear delineation of unit test boundaries is helpful for open source projects like ours - when a failure occurs, contributors know for certain the issue is with logic in the function under test, not a dependency that they may not be familiar with.
 - Having everyone mock all dependencies keeps things simple and consistent.

 #### Writing Unit Tests
-We use [Jest](https://jestjs.io/en/) to run tests, mock, and assert.
+We use [Jest](https://jestjs.io/en/) for mocking, asserting and running tests.
 Refer to Jest's [documentation](https://jestjs.io/docs/en/getting-started.html) for details on the framework.

 Test files are located in the `<project root>/test` directory.
 File structure in the directory is the same as in `<project root>/src`.

-In the example below, we provide basic Jest tips.
-We highly recommend looking through Jest's documentation for the full picture.
+We provide an example unit test below to give an idea of how we structure unit tests.
+We have included some basic Jest tips, we recommend going through their documentation for the full picture though.

 ##### Example
 The following code is extracted from [ExampleFeature.ts](./src/features/exampleFeature/ExampleFeature.ts) and [ExampleFeature.test.ts](./test/features/exampleFeature/ExampleFeature.test.ts).

-We're going to look at the example test for `ExampleFeature.onComment`:
+we are going to look at the example test for `ExampleFeature.onComment`:

 ```ts
 ...